 The Commission presented on 2 February 2016 an Action Plan to further step up the fight against the financing of terrorism.
 One of the key actions of the Action Plan was to consider a possible proposal for a Directive to introduce minimum rules regarding the definition of the criminal offence of money laundering (applying it to terrorist offences and other serious criminal offences) and to approximate sanctions.
 The rationale set out was that terrorists often resort to criminal proceeds to fund their activities and use money laundering schemes in that process.
 Criminalisation of money laundering would thus contribute to tackling terrorist financing.

-The European Parliament resolution of 25 October 2016 on the fight against corruption and follow-up of the CRIM resolution (2015/2110(INI)) also pointed out that participation in criminal activities may be linked to terrorist crimes and called for a reinforcement of EU legislation on combatting organised crime and money-laundering for the fight against terrorism to be effective.
+The European Parliament resolution of 25 October 2016 on the fight against corruption and follow-up of the CRIM resolution (2015/2110(INI)) also pointed out that participation in criminal activities may be linked to terrorist crimes and called for a reinforcement of EU legislation on combating organised crime and money-laundering for the fight against terrorism to be effective.

-This proposal is an integral part of the response to money laundering provided by the measures in place aimed at detecting, disrupting and preventing the abuse of the financial system for money laundering and terrorist financing purposes, notably the 4th Anti-Money Laundering Directive (4AMLD), which sets out rules which are designed to prevent the abuse of the financial system for money laundering and terrorist financing purposes, and the Transfer of Funds Regulation.
+This proposal will also reinforce the measures in place aimed at detecting, disrupting and preventing the abuse of the financial system for money laundering and terrorist financing purposes, notably the 4th Anti-Money Laundering Directive (4AMLD), which sets out rules which are designed to prevent the abuse of the financial system for money laundering and terrorist financing purposes, and the Transfer of Funds Regulation.
 The transposition date for the 4AMLD and Regulation (EU)2015/847 has been anticipated to 1 January 2017.
 A number of amendments to the 4AMLD have been presented on 5 July 2016 in order to reinforce the preventive framework against money laundering, in particular by addressing emerging risks and increasing the capacity of competent authorities to access and exchange information.

-These legal instruments help prevent money laundering and facilitate investigations into money laundering offences.
+These legal instruments help prevent money laundering and facilitate investigations into money laundering cases.
 They do not however tackle the issue of the present initiative, which is the absence of a uniform definition of the crime of money laundering and the differences in the type and level of sanctions for this crime throughout the Union.
+After adoption by colegislators of the proposed directive, the Commission will assess whether it will be necessary to revise the 4AMLD with a view to aligning the definition of “criminal activity” as reflected in this directive.

 Furthermore, this proposal also reinforces and complements the criminal law framework with regard to offences relating to terrorist groups, in particular the proposal for a Directive on combating terrorism, which sets a comprehensive definition of the crime of terrorist financing, covering not only terrorist offences, but also terrorist-related offences such as recruitment, training and propaganda.